 309. Approval of declared out of scope services

-A person who operated a declared out of scope service immediately before the scheme commencement day is taken under this Law to hold a provider approval and a service approval for the declared out of scope service for the period from and including 1 January 2012 —
+A person who operated a declared out of scope service immediately before the scheme commencement day is taken under this Law to hold a provider approval and a service approval for the declared out of scope service for the period from and including 1 January 2012* —

+*Modified by regulations 3 to apply for W.A. as if amended to read 1 August 2012

-(a) to 30 June 2012, unless paragraph (b) applies; or
+(a) to 30 June 2012*, unless paragraph (b) applies; or

+*Modified by regulations 3 to apply for W.A. as if amended to read 31 January 2013

-(b) if the person applies under this Law to the Regulatory Authority for a provider approval and for a service approval and the applications are received by the Regulatory Authority on or before 30 June 2012, to the date on which those applications are finally determined under this Law.
+(b) if the person applies under this Law to the Regulatory Authority for a provider approval and for a service approval and the applications are received by the Regulatory Authority on or before 30 June 2012*, to the date on which those applications are finally determined under this Law.

+*Modified by regulations 3 to apply for W.A. as if amended to read 31 January 2013

 310. Application for service waiver or temporary waiver

 (1) This section applies to an education and care service that was exempt under a former education and care services law from a requirement of that law.

-(2) The education and care service is taken to comply with an equivalent requirement under this Law for the period from and including 1 January 2012 —
+(2) The education and care service is taken to comply with an equivalent requirement under this Law for the period from and including 1 January 2012* —

+*Modified by regulations 3 to apply for W.A. as if amended to read 1 August 2012

-(a) to 31 March 2012, unless paragraph (b) applies; or
+(a) to 31 March 2012*, unless paragraph (b) applies; or

+*Modified by regulations 3 to apply for W.A. as if amended to read 1 November 2012

-(b) if the provider of the education and care service applies to the Regulatory Authority under this Law for a temporary waiver or service waiver under this Law in respect of that requirement and the application is received by the Regulatory Authority on or before 31 March 2012, to the date on which the application is finally determined under this Law.
+(b) if the provider of the education and care service applies to the Regulatory Authority under this Law for a temporary waiver or service waiver under this Law in respect of that requirement and the application is received by the Regulatory Authority on or before 31 March 2012*, to the date on which the application is finally determined under this Law.

+*Modified by regulations 3 to apply for W.A. as if amended to read 1 November 2012

 311. Existing applicants

 (1) This section applies if a person has made an application for a former approval under a former education and care services law in respect of an education and care service before the scheme commencement day.